ShipraD25/triviaGame/README.md

 This game shows only one question until the player answers it or their time runs out.

-If the player selects the correct answer, correct answers go up.
+If the player selects the correct answer, correct answers go up and a gif is shown with the message of you're answer is right.
 After a few seconds, the next question is displayed.
 This is done without user input.

 It's the same for wrong answers and time-outs.